rackerlabs/docs-rackspace-federation/doc/appendix/map.rst

 expect a single value, and you want to automatically protect against the off chance that the operation might return multiple values in a SAML assertion.

-Given this new substitution, you can rewrite the mapping policy as like the following example:
+Given this new substitution, you can rewrite the mapping policy like the following example:

 .. code-block:: yaml